nofrills-io/empress/docs/README.md

     object CounterSent : Event()
 }

-// In empress your model is defined as a set of subclasses,
+// In Empress, your model can be defined as a set of subclasses,
 // where each subclass is responsible for single aspect of application state.
 // Your model should be either fully immutable, or fully mutable. sealed class Model {